Online Robust Reinforcement Learning with General Function Approximation: Theoretical Guarantees

-\textbf{Comparison with linear RMDPs.} On the robust side, several recent works study DR-RL with linear structure, but under settings that are fundamentally different from our online setting. \citep{Arxiv2022_OfflineDRRLLinearFunctionApprox_Ma} and \citep{Arxiv2024_SampleComplexityOfflineLinearDRMDP_Wang} analyse \emph{offline} DR-RL with linear function approximation and obtain value-estimation rates of order $\widetilde{\mathcal{O}}(\sqrt{d/N})$ or $\widetilde{\mathcal{O}}(\sqrt{d^3/N})$ depending on coverage, where $N$ is the number of trajectories.
-In the \emph{online} setting, \citep{PMLR2024_LinearFunctionDRMDP_Liu} and \citep{Arxiv2024_UpperLowerDRRL_Liu} study $d$-rectangular linear RMDPs where the agent interacts online with a nominal (source) environment but the performance criterion is the worst-case value over a perturbed (target) environment, and attains regret rate $\widetilde{\mathcal{O}}\!\Bigl(\sqrt{d^2H^2(\min\{H,1/\sigma\})^2K}\Bigr)$ together with an information-theoretic lower bound that is optimal in $(d,K,\sigma)$ up to a $\sqrt{H}$ factor~\citep{Arxiv2024_UpperLowerDRRL_Liu}. \citep{Arxiv2024_ModelFreeRobustRL_Panaganti} consider a different hybrid setting for $\varphi$-divergence RMDPs with general function approximation, and derive performance guarantees that scale with an appropriate complexity measure of the value-function class, leveraging both an offline dataset and online interaction with a nominal model.
+\paragraph{Comparison with linear RMDPs.} Several recent works study DR-RL under linear structure but under settings that are not directly comparable to ours.
+Offline DR-RL with linear function approximation is studied in \cite{Arxiv2022_OfflineDRRLLinearFunctionApprox_Ma} and \cite{Arxiv2024_SampleComplexityOfflineLinearDRMDP_Wang} where value-estimation rates of order $\widetilde{\mathcal O}(\sqrt{d_{\mathrm{lin}}/N})$ or $\widetilde{\mathcal O}(\sqrt{d^3_{\mathrm{lin}}/N})$ are obtained depending on coverage assumptions and where $N$ denotes the number of trajectories.
+These results operate in an offline regime and do not address online exploration.
+In the \emph{online} setting, \citep{PMLR2024_LinearFunctionDRMDP_Liu} and \citep{Arxiv2024_UpperLowerDRRL_Liu} study $d_{\mathrm{lin}}$-rectangular linear RMDPs for TV-divergence set where the agent interacts online with a nominal (source) environment but the performance criterion is the worst-case value over a perturbed (target) environment, and attains regret rate $\widetilde{\mathcal{O}}\!\Bigl(\sqrt{d^2_{\mathrm{lin}}H^2(\min\{H,1/\sigma\})^2K}\Bigr)$ together with an information-theoretic lower bound that is optimal in $(d_{\mathrm{lin}},K,\sigma)$ up to a $\sqrt{H}$ factor~\citep{Arxiv2024_UpperLowerDRRL_Liu}.
+When specialized to the same $d_{\mathrm{lin}}$-rectangular linear setting, our framework yields the regret bound \( \widetilde{\mathcal O}\!\bigl(\sqrt{d_{\mathrm{lin}}^2 H^4 (\min\{H,1/\sigma\})^2 K}\bigr), \) for the TV-divergence set (see Table~\ref{tab:comparison}).
+While this introduces an additional polynomial dependence on the horizon $H$ compared to the most refined linear-specific analyses, it recovers the same dependence on the feature dimension $d_{\mathrm{lin}}$ and the uncertainty-dependent contraction factor $\min\{H,1/\sigma\}$.